CBIIT/fnlcr-bids-hpc/image_segmentation/README.md

 will produce NHPSETS x NINFIMAGES parameters files in the params_files directory, where NHPSETS is the number of hyperparameter sets (i.e., lines in training_output_dirs.txt) and NINFIMAGES is the number of .npy files in the inference_images directory on which inference will be run.

-## (3) Set up the job
+## (3) Create and organize all files needed for running the jobs

-Copy over and automatically modify the job submission template by running
+Move the parameters files to and create and modify the job submission template in the inference_jobs directory by running

 ```bash
 # In Bash: